Tips on Alpaca Care

 Never keep an alpaca alone!
 Alpacas need other alpacas for company and are happiest with others of their own kind, ie: females with females, young males with one another or a gelding as a babysitter and breeding males with other breeding males of similar size and weight.
 Male alpacas will fight, so make sure that you have removed or leveled off the fighting teeth of a male alpaca before putting him in a field with others.
 If you plan to have an alpaca breeding farm, you will have to have more than one pasture and more than one section in your barn.

 As with all animals, each alpaca has its own personality.
-Try not to confine a timid alpaca with herdmates who are too agressive.
-Try to ensure that each alpaca has access to food, water and shelter without having to fight for it.
-The more space in the field, barn and around the feeder and water sources, the better.
+Try not to confine a timid alpaca with her mates who are too aggressive.
+Try to ensure that each alpaca has access to food, water, and shelter without having to fight for it.
+The more space in the field, barn, and around the feeder and water sources, the better.